-The EU is among the largest donors to education; budget support is the preferred modality
+The EU is among the largest donors to education; budget support is the preferred instrument

-The EU’s bilateral ODA to education is spread across different subsectors.
-One third of bilateral education funding was allocated to general education in 2015 (US$256 million), with most funding going to supporting education policy and administrative management (US$186 million).
-Of this, US$133 million was spent in recipient countries, while US$53 million was spent within the EU as administrative support to member states regarding Erasmus+ grants.
-Erasmus+ is a program of the European Commission to promote education, training, youth and sport, which is open for EU citizens as well as for participants from across the world.
+The single largest share of bilateral education funding (38%) was allocated to ‘ general education’ in 2016 (US$383 million), with most funding going to supporting education policy and administrative management (US$301 million in 2016).
+Of this, US$153 million was spent in recipient countries, while US$148 million was spent within the EU as administrative support to member states regarding Erasmus+ grants.
+Erasmus+ is a program of the European Commission to promote education, training, youth and sport.
 Students and staff from developing countries can apply for scholarships to attend learning and exchange programs in Europe.
-A further priority of bilateral education ODA is basic education, which received 28% (US$213 million) of the EU’s education ODA in 2015.
-This mostly comprises funding for primary education (US$177 million in 2015), which increased by 53% between 2014 and 2015, largely to support projects for Syrian refugees in Lebanon (US$38 million) and primary education in South Africa (US$34 million).
-Another quarter of EU education ODA in 2015 went to post-secondary education, traditionally a large sector due to scholarships and trainings within the EU.
-When in-country costs, such as scholarships, are excluded, post-secondary education received only 14% of all ODA to education in 2015.
+A further priority is ‘ basic education’, which received 24% (US$235 million) of the EU’s education ODA in 2016.
+This mostly comprises funding for primary education (US$202 million in 2016).
+Another quarter (27%) went to post-secondary education, traditionally a large sector due to scholarships and trainings provided within the EU.

-Most of the EU’s education ODA is channeled through the public sector (49%, US$377 million in 2015).
+Most of the EU’s education ODA is channeled through the public sector (50%, US$499 million in 2016).
 This largely includes budget support to recipient governments, which is the preferred financing channel of the EU.
 According to the Commission, budget support promotes country ownership and aligns EU funding with national development strategies.
-In 2015, the EU provided US$235 million as budget support for the education sector, which accounts for 31% of its total education ODA, a much higher share than the 20% of all EU development aid channeled as budget support.
+In 2016, the EU provided US$212 million as budget support for the education sector, which accounts for 15% of total sector budget support.